 Like most of his novels, it’s a terrifying and beautiful romp, which many regard as the greatest American novel about WW1.

-This one tells the tale of Santiago, a Cuban fisherman who is pretty old, and who has fished the sea for a living all his days.
+This one tells the tale of Santiago, an elderly Cuban fisherman, who has fished the sea for a living all his days.
 His strength is failing, and the sea is no longer as generous as it once was.

 Manolin is a young boy who takes pity on Santiago and brings him food.

 Santiago takes to the sea, and hooks a big Marlin.
 What happens next is the stuff of legend.

 This is a tale of dignity, perseverance, beauty, and decline in old age.

 4. Should I read Hemingway’s The Complete Short Stories?

 It’s undoubtedly true to say that Hemingway is probably the most popular writer of short stories of all time, along with Chekhov, Flannery O’Connor, Carver, Agatha Christie, Turgenev et al.